 Having a toothache is never good and can be a symptom of a larger problem.
-If you notice your toothache is still there after three days of proper oral care, then call our Shelby Township, MI, emergency dentists.
+If you notice your toothache is there after multiple days of proper oral care, please call our Shelby Township, MI, emergency dentists.
 We can take a closer look using visual inspection and certain imaging tests to find the culprit.

-Rinse & Disinfect Your Mouth
+1. Rinse & Disinfect Your Mouth

-One cause of a toothache is food caught between the teeth.
+Oneis food caught between the teeth.
 Swishing around warm water may loosen and even dislodge whatever pieces of food are causing the problem.
 Saltwater specifically can help heal and disinfect wounds in your mouth.
 To make a saltwater rinse, mix 1/2 teaspoon salt with a glass of warm water.

-Use a Cold Compress
+3. Use a Cold Compress

 A frozen bag of peas or corn will work if you don’t have a cold compress.
 If you use frozen vegetables, wrap a kitchen towel around the bag to protect your skin.
 You should also never apply a cold compress for more than 15 to 20 minutes.

-Natural Numbing & Healing
+4. Natural Numbing & Healing